Are Allbirds really the world’s most comfortable sneaker? I wore them in for a few weeks to find out.

 Allbirds Wool Runner Price

 That’s pretty affordable.
-If that’s an insulting price for wool stretched over rubber, you do have to remember the tremendous amount of work behind the scenes to make a shoe like this.
-By that I mean, it’s ethically made.
-I won’t repeat all the stuff I’ve already said about the sustainable farms and recycled laces and the fact that it’s a B Corp so everything from their waste management to employee leave policies are regularly audited, but I think it’s a very solid price, all things considered.
+If that’s an insulting price for wool stretched over rubber, you do have to remember the tremendous amount of work behind the scenes to ethically make a shoe like this.
+I won’t repeat all the stuff I’ve already said about the sustainable farms and recycled laces and the fact that it’s a B Corp, but I think it’s a very solid price, all things considered.

 If you just want a shoe with a wool upper and you don’t care about all that sustainability malarkey, you can check out the cheaper knockoffs from Dr. Scholl or Urban Fox, just know that they’re generally considered less durable.

-They’re like slippers: they’re great for doing nothing, not great for doing something.
-But they’re super comfy, they cost under a hundred bucks, and you get a money back guarantee.
+Sweatpants for your feet.
+Well, more like slippers: they’re great for doing nothing, not great for doing something.
+But they’re super comfy, very ethical, and you get a money back guarantee.
 There’s very little risk in pulling the trigger with these shoes, and I’m glad I did.